RickDW/MFIS/README.md

 ## Scripts

-ThesePreliminary scripts are located in the `scripts` folder.
+Some preliminary scripts are located in the `scripts` folder.
 These do *NOT* contain a fully functional MFIS implementation yet.
 To install the dependencies for the scripts simply run the `instantiate` command in Julia's package manager.
 Once this is done you'll be able to run all of the scripts.

 `importancesampling.jl` visualizes a very simple instance of importance sampling.